mity/acutest/README.md

 ## Word of Disambiguation

 Originally, I was so proud to find out the name Cutest for this little project.
-However, as I have recently learned, there are so many more projects of the same name, doing the same or similar thing:
+However, as I later learned, there are so many more projects of the same name, doing the same or similar thing:

  * http://cutest.sourceforge.net/
    (likely the 1st C/C++ unit tester using the name)